 In our neighborhood, between 1834 and 1866, there was a locomotive builder that dominated local, regional, and national production.
 By 1840, 30% of its production was being exported.
 By 1850 it was the largest locomotive builder in the United States.
 This company formed the nucleus for the 19th century equivalent of today's Silicon Valley, an Iron Valley if you will.
 The company had a 30-year run and then was abandoned to be cannibalized by the Baldwin Locomotive Works and William Sellers.

 The Norris Locomotive Works had its peak in the 1850's when it turned out one hundred locomotives per year and employed 1100 workers.
-It started when civil engineer Stephen Long (1784-1864) began fiddling around trying to improve British steam locomotives with no success.
-He was joined in 1833 by new Philadelphian William Norris, a dry-goods merchant with no engineering background but a a good sales pitch.
+It started when civil engineer Stephen Long (1784-1864) began fiddling around trying to improve British steam locomotives, with no success.
+He was joined in 1833 by new Philadelphian William Norris, a dry-goods merchant with no engineering background but a good sales pitch.
 They organized in a stable as the American Steam Carriage Company next to Rush and Muhlenberg's Bush Hill Iron Shop at 16th and Buttonwood Streets (at that time Schuylkill 7th and Fairview Streets).
-They broke a hole into Rush and Muhlenberg's iron shop next door and ran a lineshaft for power into their six-man enterprise.
+They broke a hole into Rush and Muhlenberg's iron shop next door and ran a line-shaft for power into their six-man enterprise.
 In 1835 Colonel Long abandoned the business, which then became William Norris Locomotive Works.
 Norris, like immediate factory neighbor Matthias Baldwin, knew the future was in railroads.
 He had hired a real mechanical engineer, Joseph Harrison, in 1834, and copied other locomotive designs.
-Harrison left before their first locomotive, the William Penn, rolled out in October, 1935.
+Harrison left before their first locomotive, the William Penn, rolled out in October, 1835.